-School personnel shall not be required to be custodians of any medication except as required by a written order of a licensed medical person.
+School personnel shall not be required to be custodians of any medication except as required by a written order of a licensed medical person, or in the case of nonprescription medication when requested in writing by the parents.

-The medication shall be examined by the school employee administering the medication to determine that it appears to be in the original container, to be properly labeled, and to properly authorized by the written order of licensed medical person.
+The medication shall be examined by the school's registered nurse administering the medication to determine that it appears to be in the original container, to be properly labeled, and to properly authorized by the written order of licensed medical provider or parent/guardian.
 Two containers, one for home and one for school, should be requested from the pharmacist.
 Only oral medications should be administered, except in emergency situations.